Nathalie Boltt

-Nathalie Boltt (born 19 July 1973) is a South African actress, director and writer known for Riverdale and District 9.
+Nathalie Boltt (born 19 July 1973) is a South African actress, director and writer.
 Her initial break into acting was in her birth country, South Africa, as Joey Ortlepp on the SABC 3 drama Isidingo from 2001 to 2004.
-She directs television and film; and portrays Penelope Blossom in The CW’s teen drama series Riverdale since 2017.
-She is a graduate of Rhodes University, and currently lives in Vancouver, Canada and Los Angeles.
+She is best known for her recurring role as Penelope Blossom on The CW’s teen drama series Riverdale from 2017 to 2023.

+Early life and education

+She grew up in Johannesburg in South Africa during apartheid and graduated with a BA in Acting and Dance from Rhodes University in Grahamstown in 1995.

+Career

+In 2005, she appeared in The Poseidon Adventure, the NBC remake of the film of the same name.